Jurema Preta | Mimosa hostilis - Herbs of the Gods

 You can prepare a Mimosa infusion by boiling the plant in water for 1-4 hours.
 You can reduce the resulting infusion by boiling it further and then it’s ready for use.
 Drink on an empty stomach.
 Take your MAO inhibitor of choice (for instance P. harmala or B. caapi) 15 to 60 minutes prior to drinking the Mimosa infusion.

 Jurema Preta, scientifically known as Mimosa tenuiflora or Mimosa hostilis, is a tree belonging to the legume family Fabaceae, just like other DMT-producing trees Yopo and Cebil.
 Mimosa can be found in the south of Mexico, Central America, Venezuela and Brazil.
 The Mimosa tree was already known to the Aztec people in Precolumbian times.
 They called the tree “tepescohuite” or metal tree”, referring to the hard bark of the Mimosa tree.

-Like other hallucinogenic substances like ayahuasca and Yopo, Mimosa has a rich tradition of use in South America.
+Like other hallucinogenic substances as ayahuasca and Yopo, Mimosa has a rich tradition of use in South America.
 In the east of Brazil, the use of a Mimosa brew by so-called Jurema cults dates back centuries.
 This brew is often referred to as ajucá, veuêka or venho do jurema.
 Venho do jurema was originally used by shamans to induce visions and communicate with the gods.
 During the 20th century, use of venho do jurema in such cults has dwindled.
 Nonetheless, the tradition lives on in communities like the Afro-Brazilian Candomblé cult.